reznikmm/protobuf/docs/generated_code.md

 }
 ```

-The protocol buffer compiler will generate a Ada enumeration type
+The protocol buffer compiler will generate an Ada enumeration type
 called `Foo` with the same set of values.
 It also generates a
 corresponding vector instantiation:
 ```ada